awwad/depresolve/docs/background.md

 # Dependency Resolution Background

-##Resolvable Dependency Conflicts

 Installation of a package may require a number of other packages, making these other packages dependencies of the first.
+The process of finding a set of package versions/distributions that satisfies all requirements constitutes the problem of dependency resolution.

+##Conflicting Dependencies

+Let's explore a simple example of a developer coping with conflicting dependencies.

-#### Example 1: Innocence
+#### Example 1: A Potential Dependency Conflict Arises

 Your project, nifty-webshop, a storefront webapp, depends on django.
 Version 1.1 of nifty-webshop is written in python 3.4, and therefore needs a version of django >= 1.7 (Earlier django versions do not support python 3.4+.).
 You'd configure your nifty-webshop package to list django>=1.7 as an install requirement, and so when a user runs `pip install nifty-webshop`, pip will grab the latest version of your nifty-webshop package, 1.1, figure out its dependencies (django>=1.7), fetch the latest version of django, and install both that and nifty-webshop.
 Success!

 ![Dependency Example 1](dep_conflict_examples.png "Dependency Example 1")

-#### Example 2

-Suppose you expand your successful project, releasing nifty-webshop 1.2, which can do some fun new things like delivery tracking by taking advantage of someone else's open source webapp, wheresmydelivery. nifty-webshop depends, then, on django>=1.7, and on wheresmydelivery (any version).
+Suppose you expand your successful project, releasing to PyPI **nifty-webshop 1.2**, which can do some fun new things like delivery tracking by taking advantage of someone else's open source webapp, wheresmydelivery. nifty-webshop depends, then, on django>=1.7, and on wheresmydelivery (any version).
 Now, when a user tries to `pip install nifty-webshop`, pip will fetch nifty-webshop(1.2) and see that it requires django>=1.7 and wheresmydelivery. pip will fetch both and see that the latest version of wheresmydelivery, wheresmydelivery(0.5), requires django>=1.5,<1.8.
 (Some of the django 1.8 changes break wheresmydelivery!)

 ![Dependency Example 2](dep_conflict_examples2.png "Dependency Example 2")

 We now have a **potential dependency conflict**: nifty-webshop needs django, and nifty-webshop needs wheresmydelivery, which also needs django... but the version ranges of django that they need are not the same.
 In order to get a functioning set of installs (or at least an install set that satisfies all projects' stated requirements), pip (or the user) needs to choose a version of django that satisfies both dependencies.
 In this case, it has to be django 1.7.x.
 Anything more or less fails to meet one of the requirements and breaks nifty-webshop directly or indirectly (by breaking wheresmydelivery).
 So, pip just has to install one of those, and all dependencies are met.
 That makes nifty-webshop(1.2)'s dependencies **resolvable**: there is at least one solution that satisfies all stated dependencies (and theirs and theirs, etc).
-(Some dependencies are **unresolvable** due to unavoidable conflicts - a discussion of these is left for further down.)
+(Some dependencies are **unresolvable** due to unavoidable conflicts - more on these further down.)

-The process of finding a set of package versions/dists that satisfies all requirements constitutes the problem of dependency resolution.

 ## What is a Dependency Conflict and How Common Are They?

 ### Defining Conflict
-Please feel free to [skip ahead](#prevalence-of-conflict) and come back only if you need semantic clarity - else, bear with me for these tedious semantics.
+Please feel free to [skip ahead](#prevalence-of-conflict) and come back only if you need semantic clarity - else, bear with me.

 Terminology around dependency conflicts is not always consistent.
 I've referred to the nifty-webshop scenario above as having a **potential** conflict.
 I'm looking at a dependency conflict as something that happens when a set of installed packages is not fully resolved - that is, when not all dependencies are met by satisfactory versions - due to different packages having different demands on the versions of other packages.
 Having a conflict is a property of a set of distributions - not a property of a specific distribution's dependency tree.
 Some people would say instead that in the scenario above, there are conflicting dependencies, and so there is a dependency conflict that just happens to be resolvable, regardless of what is or is not installed - in this alternative definition, having a dependency conflict would be a property of the graph of dependencies, rather than the state of what is installed.
 I will try not to use that terminology here, as I think it can be confusing.
 For reference and to (hopefully) settle things for anyone who finds things unclear, here are the strict definitions I'll use: